As New York State becomes the latest state to announce it will legalize recreational marijuana, the New York Times

 For fiscal 2020, the net revenue reported was $67.6 million, a mere fraction of Aphria.
 The stock also took a hit in late September when billionaire investor Nelson Peltz resigned as an advisor after 18 months helping it with strategy.

 However, the company recently unveiled a plan to shift toward premium cannabis in a bid to achieve profitability by the second quarter of 2021.

 Canopy Growth, based on Smith Falls, Canada, is the largest legal cannabis company in the world by sales and market cap.
 However, because cannabis wasn't legal in the U.S., it is not operating in the country in order to keep its stock exchange listing.

 For its fiscal year, 2020, the company reported a net revenue of $399 million.
 This was a 76% increase over 2019.

-The Motley Fool recently chose Canopy as a company to benefit the most if cannabis is legalized federally in the U.S.
+recently chose Canopy as a company to benefit the most with federally legalized cannabis in the U.S.

 4. Cronos Group (CRON)